webplatform/docs/css/properties/transform-origin/index.md

 * If fewer than three values are provided, the third value (z-axis) is assumed to be <code>0</code> (screen level).
 * If only one value is specified, the second value (y-axis) is assumed to be <code>50%</code>.

-The versions specified in the Compatibility Table indicate compatibility for 2-dimensional implementations of this property.
-To see compatibility for 3-dimensional implementations of this property, please refer to the Compatibility Table for <code>[[css/transforms/transform-origin-z | transform-origin-z]]</code>.
-===Standards information===
-*[http://go.microsoft.com/fwlink/p/?LinkID{{=}}223145 CSS Transforms Module, Level 3], Section 8
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification